 Versatile performance of the Reebok HIIT 2

-Nearly all testers agree that the shoe In addition to its highly responsive cushioning for HIIT, it also has ample stability to support the load up to 315 lbs (according to an avid Crossfitter).
-Here are some of the
+Nearly all testers agree that the shoe does a good job in "all these different playing fields."
+In addition to its highly responsive cushioning for HIIT, it also has ample stability to support the load up to 315 lbs (according to an avid Crossfitter).
+Here are some of the other positive comments about the shoe's overall performance at the gym:

 - it’s got a steady balance